Taavi Rõivas

-Early life

-Rõivas graduated from Tallinn Secondary Science School and from the Faculty of Economics and Business Administration of the University of Tartu in international economics and marketing.

 Political career

 Rõivas joined the Reform Party in 1998.
 His political career began as an advisor to Minister of Justice Märt Rask from 1999 to 2002.

-He was Mayor of Haabersti district of Tallinn 2004–2005 and advisor to the Minister of Population Affairs Paul-Eerik Rummo from 2003 to 2004.
-In 2005, he became an advisor to the Prime Minister and Reform Party Leader Andrus Ansip.
-He was elected to the Tallinn City Council in 2005 and to the Riigikogu in 2007 and again in 2011.

-In December 2012, Rõivas became the youngest member of the Estonian Government as the Minister of Social Affairs, replacing Hanno Pevkur.
-Pevkur in turn replaced Minister of Justice Kristen Michal who had resigned due to corruption allegations by fellow Reform Party member Silver Meikar.

-In February 2014, Prime Minister Andrus Ansip announced he would resign a year before the 2015 parliamentary elections and hand his post to the European Commissioner Siim Kallas, former Reform Party Leader and Prime Minister 2002–2003.
+In February 2014, Prime Minister Andrus Ansip announced he would resign one year before the 2015 parliamentary elections and hand his post to the European Commissioner Siim Kallas, former Reform Party Leader and Prime Minister 2002–2003.
 Kallas began coalition talks with the Social Democratic Party, deciding to replace the conservative Pro Patria and Res Publica Union as Reform Party's coalition partner.
 On 12 March Kallas unexpectedly announced he would not seek the post, due to media scrutiny of his actions as President of the Bank of Estonia in the early 1990s.
-On the same day, the leadership of the Reform Party chose Rõivas as the new candidate for Prime Minister.
+The same day, the leadership of Reform Party chose Rõivas as the new candidate for prime minister.
 The coalition agreement with the Social Democratic Party was signed on 20 March and the nomination was confirmed by the Riigikogu on 24 March.
-Rõivas became Prime Minister after the President Toomas Hendrik Ilves approved his proposed cabinet on 26 March 2014.
+Rõivas became prime minister after the President Toomas Hendrik Ilves approved his proposed cabinet on 26 March 2014.
 At the time, Rõivas was the youngest government leader in the European Union.